imperador/chromefy/README.md

 You can find us at the Telegram Group: https://t.me/chromeosforpc
    > Please, ask your questions at the group and don't PM the admins. :)

+You can also follow us on Twitter: https://twitter.com/chromefy

 ## Observations